Spencer-J-Lee/composers-journal/README.md

 - **Drizzle** – Database toolkit for schema management and queries.
 - **PostgreSQL** – Primary relational database.
 - **ESLint & Prettier** – Linting and formatting for code consistency.

-## Getting Started

-This project is **not runnable in local development** because it requires private security keys stored in `.env` files.

-The app will be available on a **production deployment website** (link coming soon).

-Stay tuned for updates once the production site is live!

 ## Project Structure